adrianardnerg/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By prioritizing your work, you can make sure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or features.
 Use a task management tool, such as Trello or Asana, to keep track of your priorities and make adjustments as needed.

+# 2024-02-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
+Remember that code readability and simplicity often lead to better performance in the long run."

+In more detail:
+Optimization without a thorough understanding of where performance bottlenecks lie can lead to overly complex solutions and introduce hard-to-find bugs.
+Write code that is straightforward, easy to reason about, and adheres to good software design principles.
+Use tools for profiling and benchmarking to identify where improvements are genuinely needed before investing time in optimizations.
+This approach ensures your code remains adaptable, scalable, and efficient over its entire lifecycle.